MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 This topic provides an overview of the cash register functionality that is available for Norway in Microsoft Dynamics 365 for Retail.
 It also provides guidelines for setting up the functionality.
 The functionality consists of the following parts:

-- Common point-of sale (POS) features that are made available to customers in all countries or regions, such as an option to prevent printing a copy of a receipt more than one time
+- Common point-of-sale (POS) features that are made available to customers in all countries or regions, such as an option to prevent printing a copy of a receipt more than one time

 - Norway-specific features, such as digital signature for sales transactions